linux-man/backstage/README.md

 Nodes with "Loop": it's expected to use "Step" to move forward.

 An "Independent" node is not controlled by the global buttons (except the STOP button which stops everything).
 You must start/pause/step selecting it and using the NODE buttons.
+Also you can only play an Independent node if other non-independent nodes are already playing.
+You can't start a show with an Independent node.

 There are more to tell (I really should write a wiki), but for now, play with it.
 It's easy!
 Really!!